okturan/techcareer_fullstack_course/README.md

 1. Clone the repository
 2. Make sure Docker is installed and running
-3. Run `docker-compose up -d`
+3. Run `docker-compose up -d` (This will automatically build if needed)
+   - The -d flag runs containers in detached mode (in the background)
+   - To force a rebuild: `docker-compose up -d --build`
-4. Access the application at `http://localhost:8080`
+4. Access the application at [`http://localhost:4444`](http://localhost:4444)
+5. Access Swagger UI documentation at [`http://localhost:4444/swagger-ui/index.html`](http://localhost:4444/swagger-ui/index.html)

 ## Features